 A: I am asked this question a LOT and the answer is NO!
-All my adult classes run on a drop-in basis which means there is no need to pre-book. you can just drop-in.
-My 5-week Children’s Yoga Course is the only class I run which must be booked in advance.
-When you wish to come along just check my weekly schedule (updated at the start of each week) and come along whenever suits you!
+All my classes run on a drop-in basis which means there is no need to pre-book, you can just drop-in.
+There may occasionally be exceptions if I am running a special event but when you wish to come along just check my weekly schedule (updated at the start of each and every week) and you can see what is happening.

 2: Q: I can’t even touch my toes, will I be able to do yoga?

 A: If you can’t touch your toes then it sounds like yoga is definitely for you!!
 You would be surprised at how quickly you would progress in this particular movement and you’ll be touching your toes in no time at all.
 Sounds like your hamstrings are perhaps a little tight and yoga will work wonders on freeing them up!
 Obviously yoga will increase flexibility around all of the joints so you will feel an improvement in many different areas of your body.